 My practice is focused on commercial cases in the High Court.
-Prior to joining Shortland Chambers in 2016, I was a partner for eight years at Gilbert Walker, a specialist litigation firm.
+I joined Shortland Chambers in 2016 after eight years as a partner at Gilbert Walker, a specialist litigation firm.

-In the past few years I have acted in various civil and criminal cases arising from finance company collapses; in the ongoing Green trust litigation and the Torchlight penalty fee litigation; regularly for a major liability insurer and one of the country's largest banks; and for several prominent law and accounting firms.
+In the past few years I have acted at trial and on appeal in the bank swaps litigation, the Green trust litigation and the Torchlight penalty fee litigation; in the ongoing Fuji Xerox accounting litigation; in civil and criminal cases arising from major corporate collapses; twice as counsel assisting the Court; and in other matters for ANZ Bank, the Commerce Commission, Korda Mentha, Precinct Properties, Vector and Vero Liability.
 Earlier in my career I worked at the Court of Appeal as Judge's Clerk to the late Sir Ivor Richardson, at Russell McVeagh, and for four years in the litigation team at Herbert Smith in London.

 BA/LLB (Hons) (Auckland)